 6. Will My Nest Thermostat Function Without Wi-Fi?

-A user can 'lock' the Nest to prevent others from adjusting the settings or changing the temperature outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest still has access to programmed settings—but simply keeps these settings from being changed.
+A user can 'lock' the Nest to stop any temperature adjustments outside of a preset range.
+This doesn't mean you're stuck with a single temperature—a locked Nest continues to use existing program settings—but simply keeps these settings from being changed.

 • Enter a 4-digit pin number you can remember, and then enter it twice.

-You can control the Nest through your Google Home app, which can be accessed from your phone or desktop computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also controllable through the Nest app.
+A Nest Thermostat is controlled by the Google Home app, which is accessible on your phone or other smart device, including a computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.

 • Download the Google Home app or, if you have an advanced model, the Nest app to your phone.